afirdousi/node-npm-travis-git-integration-sample/README.md

 ###Libraries/Frameworks:

 >We are using,
-.Node JS: To create sample Node JS modules
+*Node JS: To create sample Node JS modules
->Jasmine: As a testing framework
+*Jasmine: As a testing framework
->Karma: As a test runner
+*Karma: As a test runner
->Browserify: Helps us with require() in browser environment
+*Browserify: Helps us with require() in browser environment

 ###Steps: